derekslenk/docker-taskd/README.md

 This makes a set of self signed certificates and minimal configuration to run server.

-### Run on remote server
+### Run as a publicly accessibly server

-To run this container on a remote server, simply run
+To run this container as a remote server, simply run

 ```sh
 docker run -d \